xtomdex/fruits-and-vegetables/README.md

 * Process the file and create two separate collections for `Fruits` and `Vegetables`
 * Each collection has methods like `add()`, `remove()`, `list()`;
 * Units have to be stored as grams;
-* Store the collections in a storage engine of your choice.
+* Store the collections in a storage engine of your choice. (e.g. Database, In-memory)
 * Provide an API endpoint to query the collections.
 As a bonus, this endpoint can accept filters to be applied to the returning collection.
 * Provide another API endpoint to add new items to the collections (i.e., your storage engine).
 * As a bonus you might: